ceph/ceph/doc/rados/configuration/ceph-conf.rst

 on the first available port beginning at 6800.
 Ensure that you open port 6789 on hosts that run a monitor daemon, and open one port beginning at port 6800 for each OSD or metadata server that runs on the host.
-Ports are host-specific, so you don't need to open any more ports open than the number of daemons running on that host, other than potentially a few spares.
+Ports are host-specific, so you don't need to open any more ports than the number of daemons running on that host, other than potentially a few spares.
 You may consider opening a few additional ports in case a daemon fails and restarts without letting go of the port such that the restarted daemon binds to a new port.
 If you set up separate public and cluster networks, you may need to make entries for each network.
 For example::

 	iptables -A INPUT -m multiport -p tcp -s {ip-address}/{netmask} --dports 6789,6800:6810 -j ACCEPT